1974–75 Football League

 The 1974–75 season was the 76th completed season of The Football League.

 Dave Mackay guided Derby County to their second league title in four years having overcome strong competition from Liverpool, Ipswich Town, Everton, Stoke City, Sheffield United and Middlesbrough in a title race which went right to the wire.
-There was disappointment at Bramall Lane after Sheffield United's title challenge ended in a failure without even a UEFA Cup place, but this would be as good as it got for the Blades as a sharp decline soon set in and within a few seasons had pushed them into the Fourth Division.
+There was disappointment at Bramall Lane after Sheffield United's title challenge ended in failure without even a UEFA Cup place, but this would be as good as it got for the Blades as a sharp decline soon set in and within a few seasons had pushed them into the Fourth Division.

-Carlisle United, in the First Division for the first time, topped the league three games into the season but were unable to keep up their winning ways and were relegated in bottom place.
+Carlisle United, in the First Division for the first time, topped the league three games into the season but were unable to maintain their good start and were eventually relegated in bottom place.
 Joining the Cumbrians in the drop zone were Luton Town and Chelsea.

-Brian Clough was named as Don Revie's successor at Leeds United but left after just 44 days in charge.
+Brian Clough was named as Don Revie's successor at Leeds United but was dismissed after just 44 days in charge.
 He was replaced by Jimmy Armfield.

-Manchester United's directors kept faith in Tommy Docherty after their relegation to the Second Division, and he rewarded them with the Second Division championship to return them to the top flight.
+Manchester United's directors kept faith in Tommy Docherty after their relegation to the Second Division, and he rewarded them with the Second Division championship to return immediately to the top flight.
 They were joined by Aston Villa (who also won the League Cup) and Norwich City.
 Docherty had built a new-look team containing players such as Jim Holton, Stuart Pearson and Brian Greenhoff.
 Meanwhile, FIFA finally lifted George Best's worldwide ban from football; however, Docherty was not prepared to give him another chance at Old Trafford and he joined Stockport County on a free transfer.

 Millwall, Cardiff City and Sheffield Wednesday were the three unlucky clubs who were unable to escape the Second Division drop zone.
 In the space of a few years, Sheffield Wednesday had slumped to the Third Division having previously been a strong First Division side.

 Blackburn Rovers, Plymouth Argyle and Charlton Athletic occupied the three promotion places in the Third Division.

 Going down were AFC Bournemouth, Tranmere Rovers, Watford and Huddersfield Town.
 This meant that Huddersfield would be playing Fourth Division football for the first time in their history, the first former English champions so to do.
 Watford, meanwhile, were enduring their last unsuccessful season for many years to come.

 Mansfield Town, Shrewsbury Town, Rotherham United and Chester occupied the four promotion places in the Fourth Division.
 Chester had finally managed promotion after 44 years of league membership, narrowly edging out Lincoln City on goal average.

 Scunthorpe United, who had narrowly missed out on top-division football during the 1960s, found themselves bottom of the league but retained their league status after being re-elected along with the three clubs placed above them.